 - 1. Liberty University has agreements with computer manufacturers to offer special pricing for Liberty students.
-For more information, visit the IT Marketplace. - 2.
-Laptop computers are popular with law students due to their portability, usefulness in class, wireless capability anywhere in the law school, and use during exams.
+For more information, visit the IT Marketplace. - Laptop computers are utilized by law students due to their portability, usefulness in class, wireless capability anywhere in the law school, and use during exams.
 However, students are not required to purchase a laptop for law school attendance.
+We do not recommend purchasing a Chromebook for use during law school as they are incompatible with the software utilized for exams.